 The school is led by President Jerry Falwell Jr., the son of Southern Baptist Pastor and televangelist Jerry Falwell Sr. Falwell Jr. is largely responsible for the institution LU is today.
 While Liberty has offered remote education since 1985—initially via correspondence courses—their online offerings have exploded in the past 15 years.
 Falwell Jr. became President of Liberty University in 2007 after his father passed.

-There are no standard large online universities.
+There are no standard large online university.
 But the Lynchburg, Virginia-based Liberty University stands out in numerous different ways.
 With this post, eLearning Inside is going to provide a wide-ranging snapshot of the school.
 To compile this article, we relied on the U.S. Department of Education’s College Scorecard, Liberty University’s 990 tax return forms, and the school’s website.

 Though eLearning Inside reached Liberty University’s media relations team, the institution ultimately declined to comment.